mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 ##### 31:11

 For instance, here is a paper, white paper.
-At that time you say immediately, “This is white paper.”
+At that time you say immediately say, “This is white paper.”
 But, we don’t say “white paper.”
 If we say “this is white paper,” you understand only white paper.
 [Buddhism](glossary#buddhism ) immediately says, “This is not white.”
 “Not white” means to bring the other colors into your mind.
 “Not white” doesn’t mean to destroy white; “not white” means to bring other colors into your mind.
 So, black, or yellow, or red – immediately.
 That means white paper, white color, doesn’t exist alone.
 White color exists with the rest of the colors: black, yellow, red, and other colors.

 That is negation.
 That is why we have to negate first: white is white, but white is not white.
 And then at that time, you can understand this white in the broad vision.
 At that time, this white is really white.